massgov/mayflower-patternlab/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Thanks for contributing to Mayflower!
+Follow the steps on this page to get up an running.

 **On this page:**
 1. [Prerequisites](#prerequisites)